Tree Surgeon and Arborist Safety Clothing: What to Wear and When to Wear It

 Speciality Arborist Equipment

-Arborists and tree surgeons cannot operate without speciality equipment to help them do their jobs effectively and safely.
+Arborists and tree surgeons cannot operate without speciality working at height equipment to help them do their jobs effectively and safely.
 Make sure you have the following equipment to protect you from heights, help with heavy lifting, and provide weights and balances when moving tree limbs down to the ground.

 - Rigging Carabiners and Connectors